darthcarlos90/CollaborativePathFinding/README.txt

-Project that intends to create a real-time collaborative path-finding.
+Project that intends to create a real-time collaborative path-finding algorithm.